-There are different types of bank charges in Nigeria 2020, which ranges from savings and current account, term deposit account, lending fees, etc.
+There are different types of bank charges in Nigeria 2020, which range from savings and current account, term deposit account, lending fees, etc.

-The fixed charges are the charges imposed by the CBN, though the negotiable charges are also imposed by the central bank, but in most cases banks create those charges.
+The fixed charges are the charges imposed by the CBN, through the negotiable charges are also imposed by the central bank, in most cases, banks create those charges.

 Bank charges in Nigeria 2020

 So we are looking into those different types of bank charges we have and this also includes the new charges on deposit and withdrawal, which takes effect in 2020.

 In a savings account, bank charges come in many ways, in terms of withdrawal, transfer, and maintenance.

 A savings account is the most popular and common type of account the society goes for, in order to save or secure their money in the bank.

 What are the withdrawal charges; this includes the atm withdrawal and the new 3% on the withdrawal.